ringcentral/ringcentral-js/README.md

 - `refreshSuccess`
 - `refreshError` &mdash; application may listen to this error and show login page

-To listen on platform events, you should call the `on` method of the platform singleton:
+To listen on platform events, you should call the `on` method of the platform object:

 ```js
 var platform = rcsdk.platform();